 The Department of Consumer and Business Services (DCBS), Division of Financial Regulation, requires the Money Transmitter Bond for Oregon businesses involved in money transmission services.
 The bond is a security device, as described in Oregon Revised Statutes (ORS) 717.225, which acts as a financial guarantee for the public and the DCBS when dealing with money transmission businesses.

-The DCBS oversees regulation of money transmission businesses, but the Nationwide Multistate Licensing System (NMLS) is where all documentation, including the surety bond, must be submitted.
+The DCBS oversees the regulation of money transmission businesses, but the Nationwide Multistate Licensing System (NMLS) is where all documentation, including the surety bond, must be submitted.
 Jet works with both agencies to make sure your bond is filed and managed efficiently.

 The minimum limit for the Money Transmitter Bond is $25,000.
 Each additional location will add $5,000 to the bond, up to a maximum amount of $150,000.
-The surety bond is an additional requirement to the licensee showing a net worth of at least $100,000, along with $25,000 for each location.
+The surety bond is an additional requirement for the licensee showing a net worth of at least $100,000, along with $25,000 for each location.

 Monthly installments are not offered by other carriers for the Money Transmitter Bond, but Jet’s goal is to help you get coverage in the most feasible way for your business.
 The monthly payment option lets you never have to worry about bond renewals again, set it and forget it.